Coptic Orthodox Church in Canada

-The immigration of the Copts to Canada (Copts in Canada) might have started as early as the late 1950s.
+The immigration of the Copts to Canada might have started as early as the late 1950s.
 Due to an increasing amount of discrimination towards Copts in Egypt in the 1970s and low income in Egypt.
 Canada has been receiving a greater number of these immigrants, and the number of Coptic immigrants into Canada has been growing ever since.

 Membership

 Statistics Canada has reported a rise in the number of Coptic Orthodox Christians in Canada.
 Statistics Canada's National Household Survey reported: